Stuartlab-UCSC/hexmap-view/docs/help/createMap.rst

 You can create a map with your own data by selecting *Create map* from the *File* menu, then supplying at least a layout feature file and specifying its format.

-Note that this is currently available to only certain users due to the computationally intensive operations.
+Note that this is only available to certain users due to the computationally intensive operations.

 Features to Lay Out the Map